Articles / If You Cannot Define Done, Do Not Automate Yet

 Make the outcome visible

 Most automation projects do not fail because the tool is bad.
 They fail because the goal is fuzzy.
-When the goal is fuzzy, the build turns into guesswork.
+Once the goal is fuzzy, the build turns into guesswork with a login.

 The trap that gets teams stuck

-Here is what happens next.
+Here is what usually happens next.
 One person thinks done means the email went out.
-Another thinks done means the folder is made.
+Another thinks it means the folder got created.
 Someone else thinks done means the kickoff is booked.
-The automation ships, and everyone is disappointed.
+The automation goes live, and everyone is quietly disappointed for different reasons.

 A real example

 But the client still has no folder.
 Nobody set up access.
 The kickoff call is not booked.
-So your automation made one part faster, but the full experience is still messy.
+So yes, one step got faster.
+The overall experience is still messy.

-This is why done matters.
-It forces you to name the finish line before you build the road.
-It is boring, but it works.
+That is why done matters.
+You need to name the finish line before you build the road to it.
+Boring advice, maybe.
+Still solid.

 What "done" really is

-Done is a thing you can point to.
-It is not a feeling.
+Done is something you can point to.
+It is not a vibe.

 Examples:

 If you cannot name the thing, the automation will have holes.
-Someone will always be guessing.
+Someone will always be guessing, patching, or asking for confirmation after the fact.

 The 60 second note